 Bus Driver Certification

-- The maximum capacity for the Face to Face classes (Cert & Re-cert) are 50 till the end of the year.
+- The maximum capacity for the Face to Face classes (Cert & Re-cert) is 35

 - All Bus driver cards need to match their CDL cards (First and Last name).
 For example if your name is William but in our system at Region 3 you put Bill then your cards will not match.
 Starting today we will have to make sure all cards for Cert and Re-Cert classes match your CDL.
 If they do not currently match you are fine but the next time you take a class then we will have to change it in our system.